“In the beginning, God created….” (Genesis 1:1)

 I sent that to Calvin with the following inscription: “Calvin, please detect in these lines equal portions of admiration, envy, and resentment. (ha) Margaret and I benefited from “Word, Story, Spirit” (a recent book) for one hour before breakfast last week.
 Just what we needed.
 Best to you and Barb. –Joe.”

-To keep turning out our creative best, I’m thinking, you and I will be needing regular infusions of inspiration and encouragement and even criticism.
+To keep turning out your creative best, you (and I) will be needing regular infusions of inspiration and encouragement and even criticism.

-That’s why writers conferences are great, and a local club of writers that meets monthly is an excellent encouragement.
+That’s why writers conferences are great, and a local club of writers that meets monthly is essential.